ZeroPass/TokenRegistry/README.md

 Nothing to remember or write down \(passwords\), just scan with camera, then touch and go.

-If your phone lacks NFC, you can use your friend's phone, this cant be hacked!
+If your phone lacks NFC, you can use your friend's phone, this can not be hacked!

-#### Implications of our soultion;
+#### Implications of our solution and future work;

 You can secure your accounts with attestation and that restricts you to sending tokens only to other registered/attested account.

-You could also have a time limits on transactions that goes out of your country \(based on passport certification authority\).
+You could also have time limits on transactions that goes out of your country \(based on passport certification authority\).

 ---